j3soon/omni-farm-isaac/README.md

   Process exited with return code: -1
   ```
   This may be due to building on Windows, try buliding your Docker image in a Linux environment instead.
 - If you notice that the logs are repeated twice when your task fails (non-zero return code), it's because Omniverse Farm automatically retries the job if it fails.
-To prevent this, you can cancel the job manually.
+To prevent this, you can cancel the task manually.

 Ulimit:
 - (ulimit open files) Consider increasing the max number of open files by `ulimit -n 524288` to prevent the following errors: